© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Chapel of St Blaise is a scheduled monument protected by Historic England under reference 1005488.
 View the official record →

-Chapel of St Blaise is a small medieval religious structure located in Kent, England.
+Chapel of St Blaise is a medieval chapel located in Kent, England, with origins dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005488.

 Chapel of St Blaise is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005488.